Program Enhancement Funds (PEF) Guidelines

 PEF are classified as honoraria and, in most cases, will not meet the total expenses of the recipient.
 Annual Meeting registration fees are automatically deducted from the PEF.
 The remaining funds may be used for travel, housing, and other expenses.

-Once PEF have been completely allocated, ESA Sections have the option to utilize their ESA budgeted funds to support or enhance a particular symposia, if they desire.
+Once PEF have been completely allocated, ESA Sections have the option to utilize their ESA budgeted funds to support or enhance a particular symposium, if they desire.

-Program Symposia organizers can submit their PEF requests through the Confex system through April 9, 2018.
-Section and Member Symposia and Workshop organizers can submit their PEF requests through the Confex system through May 25, 2018.
+Program Symposia organizers can submit their PEF requests through the Confex system through April 8, 2019.
+Section and Member Symposia organizers can submit their PEF requests through the Confex system through May 24, 2019.

-- PEF may not be used to defray any cost of a member residing in North America with the following two exceptions:
+- PEF may not be used to defray any cost of an ESA member residing in North America (US, Canada, and Mexico) with the following two exceptions:

-- PEF can be made available to ESA, ESC, and ESBC members or former members who are invited participants in symposia or workshops at ESA's Annual Meeting and who are genuinely retired and do not have access to outside funding to cover travel to the meeting.
+- PEF can be made available to ESA members or former members who are invited participants in symposia at ESA's Annual Meeting and who are genuinely retired and do not have access to outside funding to cover travel to the meeting.
 This "emeritus status" refers to those who are not deriving income from consulting or other kinds of employment.

-- In addition to retired members, Early Career Professional (ECP) members are eligible to receive funding.
+- In addition to retired members, Student Transition and Early Professional members, also referred to collectively as Early Career Professionals or ECPs, are eligible to receive funding.

 - PEF may be used to attract scientists from other disciplines and may be used for non-ESA members, either within North America (US, Canada, and Mexico) or international, who are not entomologists and who would not otherwise participate in the Annual Meeting.

-- Non-ESA members devoting more than 50% of their research, teaching, extension, or administrative time to entomological topics would normally be expected to be ESA, ESC, or ESBC members and, therefore, cannot be eligible for PEF.
+- Non-ESA members devoting more than 50% of their research, teaching, extension, or administrative time to entomological topics would normally be expected to be ESA members and, therefore, are not eligible for PEF.

 Requesting and Determining Distribution of PEF